honne23/substrate_token_swap/plan.md

 - The off-chain worker can then validate the signature and only process requests that are signed by the smart contract.
 - This way, the off-chain worker can be sure that the request is coming from the substrate chain and not from an arbitrary party.

-### Developing the runtime
-- Use [offchain workers](https://substrate.recipes/off-chain-workers/http-json.html) to make http requests from runtime
-- Use runtime to send and listen to requests from Ganache JSON RPC
-- Contract:
-    * Listen to stream from ganache
-    * Track ETH transactions
-    * Lock ETH funds
-    * Mint tokens using balances pallete

-### Improvements
-- No off-chain worker exists for websocket connections, this would need to be developed for production